Injury Attorneys | Restoring LivesTM

 A recent report published in the Centers for Disease Control and Prevention’s Morbidity and Mortality Weekly Report found that injuries and deaths related to motorcycle crashes were significantly reduced by the use of motorcycle helmets.

-Motorcycle helmet use saved about $3 billion across the nation in 2010.
-The authors stated, however, that an additional $1.4 billion would have been saved if everyone riding on a motorcycle in 2010 was wearing a helmet.
+Motorcycle helmet use saved about $3.16 billion across the nation in 2015.
+The authors stated, however, that an additional $1.36 billion would have been saved if everyone riding on a motorcycle was wearing a helmet.
+In the evaluation for comprehensive cost, or bills plus loss in quality of life, $8.3 billion dollars would have been saved if every motorcyclist and passenger wore a helmet.

 Helmet use in states with a universal helmet law saved an average of $725 in medical and productivity costs per registered motorcycle.
 In states without such a law, helmet use reportedly saved an average of $198 per registered motorcycle.
 The authors stated the cost savings from helmet use ranged from about $1,627 per registered motorcycle in North Carolina to $48 in New Mexico.
 According to the report, 23 of the 25 states that fell below the median helmet use cost savings of $286 were either partial helmet law states, such as Indiana, or states without a helmet law.